moretrim/country-workshop/README.markdown

 Description
 -----------

-A collection of countries designed on a whim.
+A collection of alternative starts and countries designed on a whim.
 Sometimes collaboratively, often haphazardly.
-The main appeal is usually the added challenge these countries provide, or putting a fresh twist on an existing part of the world.
+The main appeal is usually the added challenge these new starts & countries provide, or putting a fresh twist on an existing part of the world.

-Please note that the countries or their features are not always based on anything historical or historically plausible.
+Please note that the included countries or their features are not always based on anything historical or historically plausible.
 It’s fair to consider most of them fantasy countries.
-See the [feature levels](#feature-levels) for a more in-depth explanation.
+See the [Features](#features) & [Feature List](#feature-list) for a detailed account.

 This is a submod for [HFM] and should not be played standalone.